zaiisao/Documentation/en/faqs/web_on_mobile.md

 | Apps with built-in WebView     | Supports sending and receiving streams on some mobile devices. | Supports sending and receiving streams on some mobile devices. |
 | Chrome 58 or later             | Supports sending and receiving video streams.                | Supports sending and receiving streams on some mobile devices |

-<div class="alert note"><li>VP8 and H.264 support on apps with built-in WebView and H.264 support on Chrome are dependent on the mobile device.<li>On apps that do not support H.264, you can <a href="https://docs-preview.agoralab.co/en/Interactive%20Broadcast/web_in_app?platform=Web">use the RTS plugin</a > to receive the H.264 video.</li></div>
+<div class="alert note">VP8 and H.264 support on apps with built-in WebView and H.264 support on Chrome are dependent on the mobile device.</div>

 ### Codec setting

-If all users in the channel use the Agora Web SDK, we recommend setting `codec` as `"vp8"` in the `createStream` method.
+If all users in the channel use the Agora Web SDK, we recommend setting `codec` as `"vp8"` in the `createClient` method.
 Refer to the above tables for the supported system and app versions.

-If there are senders using the Agora Native SDK, you can [use the RTS plugin](https://docs-preview.agoralab.co/en/Interactive%20Broadcast/web_in_app?platform=Web) to support watching H.264 video on mobile webpages.
-In the meantime, all the senders using the Agora Web SDK should set `codec` as `"h264"`.